 23. Undo sent emails.

 Of all the hacks on this list, this is the one I wish I’d known about sooner.
 In the same General menu within Settings, you’ll see an option to “Enable Undo Send,” and yes, this gives you the God-like power you think it does.
 Once enabled, any email you send will give you a brief period of time during which you can recover, or cancel sending the email.
 This is vital if you are, at any point, clumsy, impulsive, or error prone—in other words, if you’re a part of the human race.
 You can set delay periods for 5, 10, 20, or 30 seconds.
 I’ve got mine set at 30.
+For a more comprehensive post covering this awesome Gmail hack, see our post on How to Unsend an Email in Gmail.

 24. Choose how your emails are grouped.